outstand/lambit/readme.md

 }
 ```

 The above example will match anything prepended with `/hello/` such as `/hello/jane` and `/hello/jane/doe/really/long/path`.
-Using `*` in your pattern would be an "unnamed wildcard", meaning you can't extract the value and use it in your destination.
+Using `*` in your pattern is an "unnamed wildcard", meaning you can't extract the value and use it in your destination.
 If you want to use the extracted value in your destination, you can use a named wildcard as shown in the section above.

 ##### Examples